Coaching is a transformative process for personal and professional awareness, discovery and growth.

 Pay the $500.00 certification submission fee, and submit two recorded coaching sessions, with two different clients, for evaluation.
 (Please thoroughly review the guidelines)

 A score sheet with certifiers' comments will be mailed with 6-8 weeks of submitting recordings.
 In some instances, applicants may be invited to an interview with the certifiers to address questions about specific Masteries.
 In these cases, the score sheet and certification decision will be provided following completion of this interview

-Continue submitting annual personalized Learning Agreements and maintain your annual membership fee to keep your MMC, CC, or Masteries Practitioner status current.
+Continue submitting annual personalized Masteries Professional Development Plan (formerly Learning Agreement) and maintain your annual membership fee to keep your MMC, CC, or Masteries Practitioner status current.

 For IAC licensed schools click here.